Angello90/Angello90/README.md

 # 💫 About Me:

 👋 Hello!
 Welcome to my GitHub profile.
-Today we are the 10/11/2024, and I am at: 💤 rest.
+Today is 10/11/2024, and I am at: 💤 rest.

 # 💻 Tech Stack: